 With the boom of cryptocurrencies, the term Wallet became extremely popular.
 However, the domain name Wallet.com was bought by Google in 2011, before the popularity of virtual money.

 Today the domain name Wallet.com redirects to Google’s peer-to-peer payment service.

 This two-letter domain name was acquired by Google in 2015 from a Japanese company.
-The primary goal of YT.com domain brand is to protect Google’s YouTube brand.
+The primary goal of YT.com domain brand is to protect Google’s YouTube brand, which is owned by Google.
 However, the domain name does not redirect to YouTube and does not contain any content.

 Sold for the price of $255,000, Disco.com was acquired by Google for hosting its application of the same name, unfortunately, this project was short-lived.
 Despite that, Google still owns Disco.com, but it does not contain any content.